This Tortilla Lasagna recipe will yank you out of your regular hum drum recipe boredom.

 By the way, don’t be alarmed when you see the amount of calories and grams of fat in this dish.

-If you follow the Weight Watchers plan, you’ll know that this is a decent points value for a dinner entree.
+If you follow the WW plan, you’ll know that this recipe’s Smart Points are great for a dinner entree.

 The best part was that I had a good amount leftover and was able to enjoy it the next day for lunch.